houseofback/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 You will need to add a bucket policy to your new Amazon S3 bucket to let anonymous users view your site.
 By default your bucket will only be accessible by authenticated users with access to your AWS account.

 See [this example](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2) of a policy that will grant read only access to anonymous users.
 This example policy allows anyone on the Internet to view your content.

 The easiest way to update a bucket policy is to use the console.
 Select the bucket, choose the permission tab and then select Bucket Policy.
 As a reminder, by default, all buckets are now created with additional guard-rails to prevent security misconfigurations and you need to relax the public bucket policies.

 ### 4. Enable Website Hosting

 By default objects in an S3 bucket are available via URLs with the structure `http://<Regional-S3-prefix>.amazonaws.com/<bucket-name>/<object-key>`.
 In order to serve assets from the root URL (e.g. /index.html), you'll need to enable website hosting on the bucket.
-For more details about using this feature, please see the [Website Endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) documentation.
 This will make your objects available at the AWS Region-specific website endpoint of the bucket.

 #### High-Level Instructions

 Using the console, enable static website hosting.
 You can do this on the Properties tab after you've selected the bucket.
 Set `index.html` as the index document, and leave the error document blank.
-See the documentation on [configuring a bucket for static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) for more details.

 Note the **Endpoint** URL at the top of the dialog before choosing **Save**.
 You will use this URL throughout the rest of the workshop to view your web application.
 From here on this URL will be referred to as your website's base URL.